-Radiology is a science involving the medical use of Xrays, radium, and radioactive isotopes in the diagnosis and treatment of disease.
+Radiology is a science involving the medical use of x-rays, radium, and radioactive isotopes in the diagnosis and treatment of disease.
 Radiographers are essential members of the health care team.
-They are experts in the performance of examinations requiring the use of X-rays and highly complex machinery to produce a quality X-ray image (radiograph) of the internal parts of the body for interpretation by a medical doctor (radiologist).
+They are experts in the performance of examinations requiring the use of x-rays and highly complex machinery to produce a quality x-ray image (radiograph) of the internal parts of the body for interpretation by a medical doctor (radiologist).

-Radiographers find employment possibilities in various medical settings ranging from doctors' offices to large medical centers.
-In addition, some seek employment in industry or in the marketing and sales of X-ray products.
+Radiographers find employment possibilities in various medical settings, ranging from doctors' offices to large medical centers.
+In addition, some seek employment in industry or in the marketing and sales of x-ray products.

 24 months beginning in May.
-Professional course work begins each July (summer session II).
+Professional course work begins in Summer Session II.